-The graph below illustrates why the Investing For Retirement recommendation excludes International funds from consideration.
+The graph below illustrates why the Investing For Retirement strategy excludes International funds from consideration.

-The blue line represents ACWX, an index fund that provides exposure to a broad range on international developed and emerging market companies.
+The blue line represents iShares MSCI ACWI ex U.S. ETF (ACWX), an index fund that provides exposure to a broad range on international developed and emerging market companies.
 ACWX captures all sources of equity returns in 22 developed (excludes US) and 24 emerging markets.

-Note how it exactly mirrors the gyrations of the US stock market (VTI).
+Note how it exactly mirrors the volatility of the US stock market (VTI – yellow line).
 The only difference is that it underperforms VTI by about 100%.
 In fact, since its inception, it has lost nearly 9%.

 The fact that it has underperformed the US market for the last 8 years is really immaterial.
 The important point is that it is highly correlated to the movements of the US market.
 Thus there is no counter movement to buffer a decline in US stocks.